SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 Apply this attribute to the type of a function to indicate that the function or closure is sendable.
-Applying this attribute to a function type means the same thing as conforming a non–function type to the `Sendable <//apple_ref/swift/fake/Sendable>`_ protocol.
+Applying this attribute to a function type has the same meaning as conforming a non–function type to the `Sendable <//apple_ref/swift/fake/Sendable>`_ protocol.

 This attribute is inferred on functions and closures